YouTube vs. TikTok: Which Is Better for Content Creators?

 You generate revenue when your audience watches the ads that YouTube places on your videos.
 As a content creator, you get to choose where the ads will appear in your videos, but you won’t have a choice of the products and services that get promoted.

-If you take advantage of AdSense, YouTube will place adverts on your videos and pay 51% of the ad revenue they generate back to you.
-Reportedly, the average channel receives around $18 for every 1,000 ad views.
+If you take advantage of AdSense, YouTube will place ads on your videos and pay 51% of the ad revenue they generate back to you.
+Reportedly, this clocks out at somewhere between $10 and $30 per 1,000 views on average.
 Some ads are CPC (cost per click) rather than CPM (cost per 1,000 views), which means your audience will have to click on the ad for you to earn the commission.

 Bear in mind that some locations and niches are more valuable to advertisers than others.
 Creators in the U.S., U.K., and Canada tend to earn more in the general creator economy than those based in other countries.

-Chris Grayson, founder of InfluencerMade.com, notes that “if you have a channel about building custom caravans where your demographic was very valuable to advertisers, you’d likely make three to five times as much as someone with a channel [in a less valuable niche] for the same number of views.”
+Chris Grayson, founder of InfluencerMade.com, notes, “If you have a channel about building custom caravans where your demographic was very valuable to advertisers, you’d likely make three to five times as much as someone with a channel [in a less valuable niche] for the same number of views.”

 Channel memberships